 The first step in preparing for EAB is to determine the potential risk to a community's urban forest resource.
-This risk can be determined from species information contained in a street tree inventory.
-If a community does not have an inventory, this should be one of its first priorities.
+This risk can be identified using information contained in a street tree inventory.
+If a community has an existing inventory, this should be used or updated.
+If a community does not, an inventory should be one of its first priorities.

 A tree inventory is the process of counting, characterizing, and recording information about the public trees that make up a community's urban forest.
 It is a useful tool that documents important information related to the total number of trees, their condition, location and species composition.
-It is invaluable in determining the extent of ash trees in a community.
+It is invaluable in determining the extent of ash trees in a community.3